 Dr. Sahelian, I am a former patient of yours and should have stuck with you but got caught up in the conventional medicine machine and just now am getting off of 14 medications; however my question is in regards to the alternative health centers.
 My son has been diagnosed with multiple myeloma, has had a stem cell transplant and the cancer has returned.
 I ask you because you are an alumni of Thomas Jefferson Med.
 Ctr.
 And they are the # 2 research center on this disease in the world, second only to University of Arkansas at Little Rock and followed by UCLA.
 My son is now trying Alternative Medicine and I would like your opinion.

-Thomas Jefferson is an excellent medical center, but much depends not necessarily on the hospital but who the actual treating doctor is.
+A. Thomas Jefferson is an excellent medical center, but much depends not necessarily on the hospital but who the actual treating doctor is.
 I am not familiar with effective alternative treatments for multiple myeloma and am sorry I cannot offer any helpful advice in this matter.
 I truly wish your son an optimal outcome.
 These are very difficult times for you and your family.

 I am a physician and multiple myeloma patient.
 I noticed

 you had some writings on berbamine and wondered if you could provide further

 information.
 I am also acutely interested in cepharanthine.
 It appears both

 compounds can help combat neutropenia, thrombocytopenia, and combat multi-drug